kvbc/cmd-calculator/README.md

 * cbrt(...) - Cube Root
 ##### More functions coming soon
 #
+I'd really appreciate if someone would review my code and tell me what am I doing wrong and what could I do better
 ###### This README was inspired by README from [btmills calculator](https://github.com/btmills/calculator)